indrabasak/spring-security-hawtio-example/README.md

 ```

 #### hawtio Login Plugin
-A custom hawtio plugin is needed to have your own AngularJS login controller,
+- A custom hawtio plugin is needed to have your own AngularJS login controller,
 `LoginPlugin.LoginController`.
 It's used for redirecting to hawtio's home
-page after you log in from hawto's login page.
+page after you are logged in in from hawto's login page.

 ```java
 @Configuration